assaff/msc-thesis/source/results.rst

 precise X-ray structure (resolution :math:`<3.0 \text{Å}`).
 Overall, 13 interactions were discarded due to low quality of the unbound structure, and 9 were updated with more suitable structures.
-Additionally, two interactions were updated with new bound structures.
+Additionally, two interactions were updated with new bound structures, bringing the total count of samples to 48 interactions (see details in :ref:`table-peptidb`).

 Each entry was manually examined and annotated with information regarding its biological context and assembly, crystal contacts,